Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 • Offbeat Bonus: Few tourists visit Gulbarga compared to other destinations which means you get a quieter, more immersive experience.

-Gulbarga is one of those places where I felt completely immersed in history and culture.
-Even though it’s a little farther than other weekend trips, the experience of exploring its forts, monuments and local flavors made every kilometer of the drive worthwhile.
+Gulbarga is one of those places where you feel completely immersed in history and culture.
+Even though it’s a little farther than other weekend trips, the experience of exploring its forts, monuments and local flavors make every kilometer of the drive worthwhile.

 Mahbubnagar is one of my favorite offbeat spots near Hyderabad.
-About 100–120 km from the city (depending on your route), it’s perfect for a weekend getaway that’s peaceful, scenic and a little different from the usual tourist trails.
+About 103 km from the city, it’s perfect for a weekend getaway that’s peaceful, scenic and a little different from the usual tourist trails.
 The highlight for me was Koilsagar Dam which is a beautiful, calm lake surrounded by rolling hills.
-I spent the afternoon walking along the dam, watching the sun shimmer on the water and feeling completely relaxed.
+I love spending the afternoon walking along the dam, watching the sun shimmer on the water and feeling completely relaxed.

 Visit Koilsagar Dam near Hyderabad

-Apart from the dam, Mahbubnagar has small villages, local markets and hidden temples that give you a real sense of Telangana’s culture.
-I loved stopping by a few roadside stalls to chat with locals and taste some traditional snacks.
-It added a personal touch that made the trip feel unique and memorable.
+Apart from the dam, Mahbubnagar has small villages and local markets that give you a real sense of Telangana’s culture.
+I love stopping by a few roadside stalls to chat with locals and taste some traditional snacks.
+It adds a personal touch that make the trip feel unique and memorable.

 Why I love Mahbubnagar & Koilsagar Dam and tips for your visit: